Deformation of locally free actions and the leafwise cohomology

 In this section, we define locally free actions and their infinitesimal correspondent.
-We also introduce deformation of actions and the several cocepts of finiteness of codimension of the conjugacy classes of an action in the space of locally free actions.
+We also introduce the notion of deformation of actions and several concepts of finiteness of codimension of the conjugacy classes of an action in the space of locally free actions.